 And if you’re wondering what these live classes look and feel like, I took the live online class and generally liked the delivery format.
-Your instructor appears in the bottom corner of the screen and gives his lesson as he makes notes on the digital whiteboard that takes upon the lion’s share of the screen.
+Your instructor appears in the corner of the screen and gives his lesson as he makes notes on the digital whiteboard that takes upon the lion’s share of the screen.
 There is also a chat function to ask questions and interact with classmates.

 PPI’s Famous Print Materials

 PPI2Pass provides some of the most authoritative texts and reference manuals relating to the FE and PE exams available, and they are generally regarded as the gold standard in the engineering field.
 Although you may just be taking the FE exam now, as you move on to the PE exam and beyond, you’ll continue to use these manuals.

 The books take mass amounts of material and masterfully distill them down to the most essential elements, while still providing the detail where needed.
 They are well-written, thoughtful and nicely structured.
 I guess this isn’t surprising given the length of time they’ve been around, but kudos to author Michael R. Lindeburg on that.

 This exam-based curriculum is led by a team of excellent instructors, who earn high praise from our team.
 The Excel Test Prep teachers are all individuals who know the exam inside and out.
 In addition, we found most of them to be excellent communicators.

-Curriculum Teaches to The FE Exam
+Coursework Teaches to The FE Exam

 One of the few highlights of the Excel Test Prep FE course, we liked how the curriculum narrowly focused in on the exam.
 Other courses sometimes drift into the realm of theory and concepts that likely may not be tested on the FE, or maybe just tested tangentially, but Excel Test Prep keeps their lessons tight.

 In our team’s opinion, yes.
-While the material you need to pass the exam may still be fairly fresh in your mind from school, you’ll need a prep course to recap the most essential information and teach you HOW to take the FE exam.
+While the material you need to pass the exam may still be fairly fresh in your mind from school, you’ll need a prep course to recap the most essential information and teach you how to take the FE exam.